karyanayandi/karyanayandi/README.md

 <h3>Hi, I'm Yandi</h3>

-High school graduate, self-taught programmer since 2011 and was worked in the software engineering industry since 2018. have skills in Typescript, Go, Python, and Rust.
-Especially on website backend development.
+High school graduate, self-taught programmer since 2011 and have been working in the software engineering industry since 2018.
+I do everything TypeScript/JavaScript stuffs.
 <hr />

 <details>